dkapur17/Manipulator-Kinematics/README.md

 ```
 *Note that `links_config` should have at least as many entries as the value of `N_LINKS` as indicated by the assertion.*

-**This code is completely scalable and can work with several links, but the simulation drastically slows down when the number of links is increase.
+**This code is completely scalable and can work with several links, but the simulation drastically slows down when the number of links is increased.
 This is because of
-how much `matplotlib` has to draw for each iteration.
+how much `matplotlib` has to draw in each iteration.
 To improve performance, some of the aesthetic components can be removed from the plots such as gridlines and
 legends.**